tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

   :ok
   ```

-  it's useful when you want pass existing function as another function argument:
+  it's useful when you want to pass named function
+  (either standard or your own one) as another function argument:

   `Enum.each [1, 2, 3, 4], &IO.inspect/1`